mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     ```sql
     CREATE DATABASE scylladb_datasource           --- display name for the database
-    WITH ENGINE='scylladb',                       --- name of the MindsDB handler
+    WITH ENGINE = 'scylladb',                     --- name of the MindsDB handler
-    PARAMETERS={
+    PARAMETERS = {
       "host": " ",                                --- host name or IP address
       "port": ,                                   --- port used to make TCP/IP connection
       "user": " ",                                --- user